MFR6340/theenglishextension.org/young-world-4/unit-3: yesterday and today.md

 Honestly, any of the books in the Horrible Histories series serve as a funny and sometimes gory non-fiction introduction to an interesting period in history.
 If you like this one, get the whole series.  ( Lexile 840L)  <sup>[what is this?](/resources/Lexile%20Levels)</sup>

-<a href="https://www.bookdepository.com/The-Telegram-Philippa-Werry/9780473462826" rel="nofollow"> Buy on BookDepository</a>
+<a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1066922058" rel="nofollow"> Buy on Orell Füssli</a>

 ### Dangerous Days in Elizabethan England, by Terry Deary